libretime/libretime/docs/developer-manual/widgets.md

 :::tip Note

-LibreTime widgets cannot function through VPNs or SSH tunneling.
+LibreTime widgets can't function through VPNs or SSH tunneling.
 The instance must be accessible from the internet for the widgets to work.

 :::